PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World + JobSystem/Lecture/english.md

 JobWorldChunk chunk = new JobWorldChunk()
 ```

 the `JobWorldChunk()` with the parenthesis is the constructor.
-Constructor function have the same name as the class that holds them.
+Constructor function have to have the same name as the class that holds them.
 Make a constructor function for `JobWorldChunk` with all of the initalization code.

 ```cs
 public class JobWorldChunk